cango91/node-ioc-exercise/README.md

 # Task Manager

-This is an excercise in Clean Architecture and IoC/DI pattern in Node ecosystem.
+This is an exercise in Clean Architecture and IoC/DI pattern in Node ecosystem.

 # Core Features
 1. **User Registratio/Login**: Users can login and register